rkhidesh/100-Days-Of-Code/Log.md

 Last part of CSS and we are going back to Python content tomorrow<br>
 ![image](https://user-images.githubusercontent.com/102761065/174202906-5aefdfa7-0bef-4468-8ca1-fc9111c8a5d2.png)

 Not much progress.
-Thought I could use arrays and push my questions into an array but its not working as i hoped
+Thought I could use arrays and push my questions into an array but its not working as I hoped.

 ### Thoughts:
 Practice, practice, practice